alec-horwitz/Words-Rhymes-N-More/README.md

   * In terminal make sure you use the cd command to navigate to the same directory this readme resides in.

 * Install all dependencies:
-  * Assuming you set up ruby and bundler correctly, you can ran the following command in terminal:
+  * Assuming you set up ruby and bundler correctly, you can run the following command in terminal:

         bundle install

-  If everything is set up correctly you will see something that looks like the following output in your terminal:
+  You should see the following output in your terminal:

       Using rake 12.3.1
       Using concurrent-ruby 1.0.5